HackerCollective/resources/Programming/Mobile Dev/IOS.md

 8. If you need a backend for your app but don't have experience, a tool called [parse](https://www.parse.com) allows you to easily integrate a backend with your app so you can focus on the client-side.
 It handles login, signup and data storage.
 It's pretty awesome.

 ## Objective-C
+- [Ry's Objective-C Tutorial] (http://rypress.com/tutorials/objective-c/index) Good place to learn more about the various aspects of Objective-C language.

 ## Swift
 - [Program in Swift, w/o a Mac](http://swiftstub.com/)